-Art history emphasis: nine art history courses: two art history survey, plus seven courses numbered from 200 to 699, two of which must be numbered above 400
+Art history emphasis (nine art history courses): two art history survey courses, plus seven courses numbered from 200 to 699, two of which must be numbered above 400

 The bachelor of fine arts with art history emphasis degree was established to allow students to pursue concentrated study in both studio art and art history.
-Essentially, it represents a double major of studio art and art history.
 Unique to UNCChapel Hill, this degree has been well received for students wishing to pursue graduate study in fields that demand knowledge in both history and practice, such as curatorial studies, museum studies, or education.
 Students pursuing this degree are advised by the director of undergraduate studies for both studio art and art history.
 Students interested in this degree should contact both advisors no later than the sophomore year.